Sorry, your browser is not compatible with some of the content on this website. Please update to a newer browser to view this website.

 3D printing, Rapid Prototyping and Additive Manufacturing are all terms used to broadly describe the same processes, which involve the creation of complex structures and components by the layering of materials which are gradually built up.

 A technology that’s been around for more than three decades, it’s only recently exploded in popularity, moving on from merely being a means of producing prototypes to offering fully functional components.
-The possibilities offered by Additive Manufacturing are almost endless with industries from heavy industry to medicine keen to take advantage of the precision engineering on offer.
+The possibilities offered are almost endless with industries from heavy industry to medicine keen to take advantage of the precision engineering on offer.

 But although Additive Manufacturing provides the potential for new possibilities in science, the concept behind it and how it works is surprisingly simple.